ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.35 =
+* Improvement: Design of the plugin settings page is improved.
+* Content of the "Usage Instructions" section updated.
+* Translation files are updated.

 = 2.34 =
 * CSS code, which is located in the file "admin.css" and is related to the "FAQ" section, is improved.